Chris Higgins (footballer)

-Christopher James Higgins (born 4 July 1985) is a Scottish professional footballer who has now retired from playing football.
-Higgins has previously played for Motherwell, Clyde, Dunfermline Athletic, Queen of the South, Ayr United and East Fife.
+Christopher James Higgins (born 4 July 1985) is a Scottish former professional footballer.
+Higgins played for Motherwell, Clyde, Dunfermline Athletic, Queen of the South, Ayr United and East Fife.

 Career

 Early years

 Born in Broxburn, Higgins started his career as a youth player at Motherwell, but failed to break into the first team squad and had no appearances.

 Clyde

 Higgins signed for Clyde on 12 June 2005, and made his début on 30 July 2005 in a Scottish Challenge Cup match versus Brechin City.
 Higgins was a vital part of the team in his defensive position at centre-half and only missed two league matches of the 2005–06 season.
 Higgins was part of the Clyde team that defeated Celtic in a 2–1 shock victory in the third round of the Scottish Cup on 8 January 2006.
 The former Manchester United captain, Roy Keane happened to be playing in his first match for Celtic that same day.

 Higgins scored his first goal for Clyde against Greenock Morton on 27 September 2006 in a 3–1 win in the Challenge Cup.
-Higgins played in the Cumbernauld-based club's run to the 2006 Scottish Challenge Cup Final where they faced Ross County.
+Higgins played in the Cumbernauld-based club's run to the 2006 Scottish Challenge Cup final where they faced Ross County.
 With the match level at 1–1 after extra-time the game was decided on penalties.
 Higgins missed a penalty in the shoot-out that allowed Jason Crooks the opportunity to win the trophy for Ross County.
 Crooks scored his resultant penalty and the Dingwall club won 5–4 in the shoot-out.

 Higgins was extremely consistent in his second season at Clyde, missing only two league matches due to suspension.
 Higgins was an integral part of the Clyde defence that conceded the fewest goals in the division.
 Higgins played his 100th match for Clyde on Boxing Day 2007, in a Scottish First Division match against Hamilton Academical.

 Higgins was the Clyde captain on the final day of the season in his 100th league appearance.
 Despite winning 3–0 against Stirling Albion, Clyde still finished in the play-off position as Greenock Morton finished ahead of Clyde on goal difference.

 Higgins won Clyde's official website's Player of the Year Award for season 2008–09.
 After Clyde's relegation to the Scottish Second Division Higgins was one of thirteen players released in June 2009 with the club stating that they could not afford to offer new contracts to all of these players.